immunant/ibresolver/README.md

 ## Building the plugin

-This plugin detects indirect branches with either a built-in backend or a custom one provided at runtime.
-By default `make` builds the plugin with a simple backend which only detects `blx` on 32-bit ARM and `callq` on x86-64.
-The other option is to use [binaryninja](https://binary.ninja/) to identify indirect branches.
+This plugin detects indirect branches with either a built-in disassembly backend or a custom one provided at runtime.
+By default `make` builds the plugin with the simple backend which only detects `blx` on 32-bit ARM and `callq` on x86-64.
+The other build-time option is to use [binaryninja](https://binary.ninja/) to identify indirect branches.
+Custom backends are specified as command line arguments when starting QEMU and can be used with either build option.

 ### Building with binaryninja